DataSQRL/Acorn/README.md

 * Support for open-source and additional LLMs (like Llama2)
 * Support for additional API authentication modes

+## Community

+[Join our Discord](https://discord.gg/49AnhVY2w9) to ask questions or share your feedback.

-In addition, we welcome community contributions to the project.
+We welcome community contributions to the project.